hmchou56/centra8/centra4/program.md

 hide: true
 ---
 <!--
-## CENTRA 2019: Smart Cyberinfrastructure for Transnational Science [theme to be updated]
+## CENTRA 2019: Connecting Data, Applications and People in Smart Cyberinfrastructure and IoT
  -->

 -------------